Turning your articles into videos is one of the most effective ways of re-purposing your content.

 The vast majority of bloggers think that making videos is too difficult or too time-consuming.
 So, the competition to get ranked on YouTube is far less than the competition to get ranked on Google.

-If you still have any doubts about why you should setup a YouTube channel and turn your articles into videos, here are some YouTube statistics that are, frankly, mind-blowing:
+If you still have any doubts about why you should turn your articles into videos, here are some YouTube statistics that are, frankly, mind-blowing: